majianjia/QingStation/doc/anemometer.md

 The op amp was only set to `10x`, which I cannot even see the signal in my ADC data.
 I overestimated the signal strength.
 I tried to change the gain to `~200x` for a clearer signal.
-However, the signal reading ranges is still too small (around `100 digits/pp` in a `12bit, 4096` ADC).
+However, the signal reading ranges is still too small (around `100 digits/pp` in a `12bit`, `4096` ADC).

-Later, until I accidently saw a tutorial on YouTube [Basics of Op Amp Gain Bandwidth Product and Slew Rate Limit](https://youtu.be/UooUGC7tNRg) then I realized what was wrong here.
-The bandwidth of LMV358 (as well as all other op amps) list in datasheet is "Unit Gain" also equal to "Gain–Bandwidth Product" which does not cover the full frequency range.
+Later, until I accidentally saw a tutorial on YouTube [Basics of Op Amp Gain Bandwidth Product and Slew Rate Limit](https://youtu.be/UooUGC7tNRg) then I realized what was wrong here.
+The bandwidth of LMV358 (as well as all other op amps) list in the datasheet is "Unit Gain" also equal to "Gain–Bandwidth Product" which does not cover the full frequency range.
 LMV358 will only have around maximum `1MHz/40kHz = 25x` gain no matter how much I set.
-What make things worst is I added a `22pF` capacitor to the feedback loop for a RC filter which also decrease the gain.
+What makes things worst is I added a `22pF` capacitor to the feedback loop for an RC filter which also decreases the gain.
 The `22pF` is equal to `180kOhm` at `40kHz`.
 Now I know why I could not see a signal at the beginning, the final bandwidth is too small filtered out all signals.

-Unfortunately, by the time I learnt the GBP parameter, PCB V1.1 fabrication and assembly are already finished and on its long way to me.
+Unfortunately, by the time I learnt the GBP parameter, PCB V1.1 fabrication and assembly are already finished and on their long way to me.
 In PCB v1.1, the 2 op amps are all used to amplify the echo.
 The first stage was set to low input impedance, to help the signal to stable quicker when channel switch (charge the capacitor).
 The 2 stages op amps also allow higher total gains while still let the `40KHz` signal pass.
-The `22pF` was placed on the second stage op amp, which will need to be desolder when the boards arrive.
+The `22pF` was placed on the second stage op amp, which will need to desolder when the boards arrive.
 The virtual ground is now provided by a voltage divider and a large capacitor.
-The new circuit looks good at lease in the simulation.
+The new circuit looks good at least in the simulation.
 However, in this circuit, we still cannot test the `200KHz` transducer, unless I change to a high bandwidth op amp and drop plenty of the LMV358 that I brought earlier.